ScanaStudio user interface

 - Move the mouse cursor (and the marker) to the new position

-- Click a second time on the signals are to fix marker’s new position.
+- Click a second time on the signals to fix the marker’s new position.

 Adding or editing a measurement